RAScheepmaker/radio/README.md

 The file Baofeng_UV-82HP.img contains the memory channels of my BaoFeng UV-82HP HAM Radio (https://baofengtech.com/uv-82hp).

 These files focus on using the radio in the Santa Cruz / Central Coast / Salinas Valley area in California.
-Be sure to have the correct license before transmitting with any two-radio!
-(Yes, I have both a GMRS and Amateur Radio license)
+Be sure to have the correct FCC license before transmitting with any two-radio!
+(I have both a GMRS and Amateur Radio license)